 Accepting EFT and/or ACH requires two primary assets: a merchant account and a payment gateway, and most payment processing services (including Tidal Commerce) can help you get everything you need sorted out.

 There are many options for payment processing, but many fail to facilitate proper PCI training and tools to help your business stay safe.
-Ask them specifically about how their payment gateway helps protect against fraud & how they can make being PCI compliant easier for you.
+Ask them specifically about how their payment gateway helps protect against fraud and how they can make being PCI compliant easier for you.

 At the very least, the service you choose should have: